marcboscher/crosscheck/README.md

 - OAuth support

 #### How It Works
-To sync an Asana project with a GitHub repo, prefix the project name with `#cc` and specify the `#owner` and `#repo` in the project description.
+To sync an Asana project with a GitHub repo, prefix the project name with `#gh` and specify the `#gh.owner` and `#gh.repo` in the project description.
 There's nothing to do on the GitHub side.
+Note the prefixes in the **image below are outdated**.

 ![Asana project config](asana-setup.png)